OPA Mental Health Law Reform Proposals

 Critic, Health, Hon.
 France Gelinas: Fgelinas-qp@ndp.on.ca

-Liberal Leader, Ms. Bonnie Crombie (pending legislature election): info@ontarioliberal.ca
+Liberal Leader, Ms. Bonnie Crombie: bonnie@ontarioliberal.ca

 Liberal Health Critic, Hon.
-Adil Shamji: AShamji.mpp.co@liberal.ola.org
+Lee Fairclough: lfairclough.mpp.co@liberal.ola.org

 Attorney General, Hon.
 Doug Downey: doug.downey@pc.ola.org

-Critic, Attorney General, Hon.
+Assoc.
+Attorney General Critic, Hon.
 Kristyn Wong-Tam: KWong-Tam-QP@ndp.on.ca

-It is recommended to verify who is currently in these roles prior to sending your letter: https://www.ola.org/en/members/current/composite-list
+It is recommended to verify who is currently in these roles prior to sending your letter: https://www.ola.org/en/members/current

 1. Add your MPP as a recipient: search for your MPP